 =LEFT(B5,10) // returns "Assessment"

-To extract text on the right side of the underscore, we use the RIGHT function:
+To extract text on the right side of the underscore, you can use a formula like this in cell D5:

 As above, this formula also uses the FIND function to locate the underscore ("_") at position 11.
 However, in this case, we want to extract text from the right side of the string, so we need to calculate the number of characters to extract from the right.
 This is done by subtracting the result from FIND (11) from the total length of the text in B5 (21), calculated the LEN function: